-When lockdowns hit, some very rapid changes had to be made under considerable pressure, not only to get operations back up and running, but to adapt to remote working but the ways of doing business which were extraordinary in March have become run of the mill one year down, so it is important to check that the normal regime and discipline of compliance has now been established around new systems, processes and procedures.”
+When lockdowns hit, some very rapid changes had to be made under considerable pressure, not only to get operations back up and running but to adapt to remote working but the ways of doing business which was extraordinary in March have become run of the mill one year down, so it is important to check that the normal regime and discipline of compliance has now been established around new systems, processes, and procedures.”

-In the experience of Julian Ide, head of Europe, the Middle East and Africa (EMEA) distribution at Franklin Templeton, there are tremendous benefits for companies in digitalising – both internally and also for the end-client, as outlined below.
+In the experience of Julian Ide, head of Europe, the Middle East, and Africa (EMEA) distribution at Franklin Templeton, there are tremendous benefits for companies in digitalizing – both internally and also for the end-client, as outlined below.

 First, cost and efficiency.
-Perhaps the biggest benefit in digitalising is the decrease in cost and increase in efficiency.
+Perhaps the biggest benefit of digitalizing is the decrease in cost and increased in inefficiency.
 As more business is conducted or driven across digital channels, it will reduce the cost associated with previous methods of doing business and enhance relevant efficiencies.
-The ability to drive more communication online has reduced the cost of travel, while also ensuring the maximisation of speed of information and data movement, reducing the cost of delays and activity.
+The ability to drive more communication online has reduced the cost of travel, while also ensuring the maximization of speed of information and data movement, reducing the cost of delays and activity.

 Lastly, personal connections.
 While the initial thought suggested that COVID-19 would reduce connections when balanced well and executed effectively, video conferencing specifically has shown that personal connections have become deeper.
 Being invited into homes and personal spaces has increased the ability for people to better connect.

 Digital transformation can help to simplify operations which results in productivity gains and cost reductions.
 For example, companies may have hundreds of internal systems all running together at the same time, but by working from the center out on a customer journey and system that links both front and back end legacy systems, productivity levels are likely to increase.